Profiles

 Biography

-I am a PostDoc at King Abdullah University of Science and Technology (KAUST) in Stochastic Processes and Applied Statistics Research Group.
+I am a PostDoc at King Abdullah University of Science and Technology (KAUST) in Stochastic Processes and Mathematical Statistics Research Group.

 I am interested in mathematical statistics, Markov chains, Monte Carlo methods, and stochastic analysis.
 My research is focused on theoretical and applied problems associated with stochastic differential equations (SDEs) and stochastic partial differential equations (SPDEs).
 The goal is to propose and establish methods that are well-studied theoretically and provide numerical implementations that corroborate the proven theoretical findings and their efficacy.